 |Ladbrokes Vegas||400% Bonus Up To £400||New customers only.
 Min deposit £35.
 Max bet limitations.
 Wagering requirements are 50 times the deposit + bonus amount.
 18+.
 T&C's Apply.||Follow Link|

 The promo code is entered in step 3 of registration.

 Sign up for a new account at Ladbrokes.com using the link at the top of this page.
-The £10 Casino Bonus will be credited within 72 hours and it will expire in 5 days.
-In order to withdraw any winnings from your account you must complete wagering requirements of 40 times the bonus (£400) within 5 days of the bonus becoming active.
-If wagering requirements have not been met within 5 days then the bonus and any winnings will be removed from your accounts.
+The £50 Casino Bonus will be credited immediately once £10 has been deposited and staked on qualifying games.
+The bonus will expire in 30 days In order to withdraw any winnings from your account you must complete wagering requirements of 40 times the bonus (£2000) within 30 days of the bonus becoming active.
+If wagering requirements have not been met within 30 days then the bonus and any winnings will be removed from your accounts.
 Read full terms here.

 |Bonus Code:||Follow Link|